morinlab/lymphopedia/SETD5.md

 |:------:|:----:|-----------------------------------------|
 |![PMBL](images/icons/PMBL_tier2.png)|2|relevance in PMBL/cHL/GZL not firmly established[@tiacciPervasiveMutationsJAKSTAT2018]|
 |![DLBCL](images/icons/DLBCL_tier2.png) |2   |relevance in DLBCL not firmly established[@reddyGeneticFunctionalDrivers2017]|

+<<Warn("The variants reported in this gene in DLBCL failed QC")>>

+Mutations in this gene were reported to be inflated in the original results according to [Dreval K](https://www.biorxiv.org/content/10.1101/2023.11.21.567983v1)

 ## Mutation incidence in large patient cohorts (GAMBL reanalysis)